 Our Back Bowls terrain is rugged.
-This area is not controlled and managed to the same extent as in-bounds terrain and includes more hazards and increased risk.
+This area is not controlled and managed to the same extent as terrain in the developed ski area and includes more hazards and increased risk.
 This risk, along with the other hazards – large cliffs, obstacles, changing snow conditions, sink-holes, etc. – requires respect, knowledge and preparation.

 Click here to view the Alpental Back Bowls Policies and Release of Liability.

 For information on Beacon Basin – Transceiver Training Park at Alpental, click here.
 The EZ Searcher system used in Beacon Basin was generously purchased by, and is managed by the Alpental B.A.R.K., a local non-profit dedicated to the support and training of Avalanche Dogs used in avalanche search and rescue, as well as generally supporting avalanche education.

 The Summit would like to express its gratitude for the generous donation of 20 avalanche beacons, backpacks and other backcountry safety equipment by the David Pettigrew Memorial Foundation.

 A few local organizations offer Avalanche Safety Classes/Workshops throughout the winter.
 Head to the David Pettigrew Memorial Foundation for more information.

 Know what the current avalanche conditions are?
 Know what the latest weather forecast says?
 The Northwest Weather and Avalanche Center is a great resource!

 You should realize that your actions affect not just yourself, but also every other member of your party and potentially any other winter enthusiasts who may be required to help in the case of an accident.
 If you feel something is above your ability level, it is your responsibility to make the wise judgment and inform your group.